 How about we load an additional (and separate) delivery using up the 21 feet at the end of the trailer?

 We could use Thursday to locate a partial.
 After much searching…victory.
 A piece of machinery going to a roof truss manufacturer in Wyoming.
 Just 70 miles from our Idaho Falls delivery.

 The Customer Factor

 Never forget that this business is all about customer service.
 Too many drivers don’t realize or won’t realize this simple fact.

 This partial feels like a lucky break.
-Realize now that the partial will need to come off first so the 580 can be driven off the rear.
-If the 580 is a firm 8:00am, you cannot accept the partial.
-In this case it was an open 8am-4pm FCFS delivery.
+Realize now that the partial load will need to come off first so the 580 can be driven off the rear.
+If the 580 is a firm 8:00 am, you cannot accept the partial.
+In this case, it was an open 8 am-4 pm FCFS (First Come First Served) delivery.

+Educating yourself is going to be a recurring theme for me.
 You have to be creative all of the time.
 Think outside the box.
 If you see multiple items on another truck, go strike up a conversation with the driver.
 Is it multiple loads?
 How are they delivering?
-How much lost time in collecting them all?
-Etc.
+How much time did the driver lose collecting them all?

 The real secret to success in life is to educate yourself about that which you are ignorant.
 The word “ignorant” inherently has a negative connotation.
 In my opinion, this is unfair.
 It is only negative if you don’t remedy your ignorance.
 Research the web.
 Read.
 Ask questions.
 EDUCATE YOURSELF.
 Don’t sit around waiting for someone to teach you.
 Everybody else is busy doing their own thing.